crateio/distutils2/docs/source/pypi.rst

 can process external html pages, with the goal to find *pypi unhosted* versions of python distributions.

-You should use `distutils2.pypi.simple` way of accessing data should be used
+You should use `distutils2.pypi.simple` for:
-to:

     * Search distributions by name and versions.
     * Process pypi external pages.